Beleaguered Seahawks lineman Germain Ifedi calls competition with George Fant ‘business as usual’

 But the correct move is to give the job to the man best-suited to protect the forever fleeing Russell Wilson.
 And based on the hype surrounding him before his injury last preseason, Fant may very well be that man.

 To Ifedi’s credit, the turbulence hasn’t seemed to detrimentally affect his demeanor.
-The on-field instigator who regularly fought teammates during practice in his first couple years has vanished.
+The on-field instigator who regularly fought teammates during practice in his first couple of years has vanished.

 And whether he actually is getting better, he at least seems self-aware.

-What do you think can improve upon from last year?
+What do you think you can improve upon from last year?

 “Everything.
-The pre-snap penalties, holding on too long, punching, running your feet — everything,” he said.
+The presnap penalties, holding on too long, punching, running your feet — everything,” he said.
 “When you’re a first- or second-year tackle in the league, you’re not that good at anything that you’re not going to want to improve it.
 So you go into the offseason saying, ‘I need to get better.’
 And if that’s not your approach, then you’re doing your team and yourself a disservice.”

 Ifedi’s critics have been abundant for some time.
 Google his name, and the majority of front-page results will be stories about how to replace him.